 If you are reading this article, chances are, you are a Geek.
 I know we are.
 And if you fall in this category, we have a special treat for you: A theme geared towards developers and power users!
 If you want your app to look like an IDE, in particular Visual Studio, the Geek theme is the one you want!

+Figure 26 shows the Geek theme in action with the subscriber list open.
+Generally speaking, Visual Studio 2012’s UI is relatively traditional, with a menu and a toolbar and intricate window management, and so forth.
+Visual Studio does however dress things up (or down?) a bit by taking a few hints from Metro-style UIs and the minimalistic approach employed in those UIs.
+The Geek theme mimics that to a large extent.
+In fact, it even has the somewhat controversial all upper-case top level menu items (although this can be changed by setting a property).